DGKSK8LIFE/News-Article-Templating-System/checklist.md

 ## TODO

-1. Fix all bugs that linger in completed tasks (IE: Github issues).
+1. Fix all bugs that linger in completed tasks (IE: Github issues)
 2. Attain eventual goals (contained in README).